 Pros and Cons of VoIP with SIP

 Switching to SIP from standard PRIs can allow organisations to achieve immediate cost savings.
-It also allows the organisation to scale easily and unlock new productivity tools.
-To effectively compare SIP to VoIP, it is best to take a look at how using a SIP based system will enhance VoIP communications into a multimedia system of communication.
+It also allows the organisation to scale quickly and unlock new productivity tools.
+To effectively compare SIP to VoIP, it is best to take a look at how using a SIP-based system will enhance VoIP communications into a multimedia system of communication.

 VoIP with SIP Pros

-- Is capable of providing fail over to mobile devices main internet connection is lost.
+- Is capable of providing failover to mobile devices primary internet connection is lost.

-- Can offer extreme flexibility in by providing businesses the capability to add-on options and lines as required.
+- Can offer extreme flexibility by providing businesses with the capability to add-on options and lines as required.

-- SIP VoIP system can also be developed to have integrations with common business applications and software systems for increased productivity.
+- SIP VoIP system can also be developed to have integrations with everyday business applications and software systems for increased productivity.